civboot/civlua/lib/lap/README.md

 // implement your asynchronous functions by following the protocol.
 ```

-This folder also contains the `lap.lua` library, see the Library section.

-Library authors should make their default API **synchronous** by default,
+Library authors should make their default API **synchronous** (blocking) by
-except for items that don't make sense (example: see Send/Recv which will fail
+default, except for items that cannot be used synchronously.
-if yield is attempted).

 ## `LAP_READY` Global Table
-The `LAP_READY` table keys are the coroutines which should be run.
-The values
+`LAP_READY` is a global key/value table where the keys are the coroutines which
-are not used by the executor and are typically either `true` or a debug
-identifier of some kind.
+should be run at some later time (by the executor).
+The values are arbitrary
+(typically a string identifier for debugging).

 This means that a coroutine can schedule another coroutine `cor` by simply doing
-`LAP_READY[cor] = true`.
-This simple feature can be used for many purposes such
+`LAP_READY[cor] = "my_identifier"`.
+This simple feature can be used for many
-as creating Channel datastructures as well as handling any/all behavior.
-See
+purposes such as creating Channel datastructures as well as handling any/all
-the Library section for details.
+behavior.
+See the Library section for details.

 ## Yielding Protocol
 LAP's yielding protocol makes it trivial for Lua libraries to interface with
 executors.
 Libraries can simply call `coroutine.yield` with one of the following
-and the executor will perform the behavior specified if it is supported (else it
+and a compliant executor will perform the behavior specified if it is supported
-must run the coroutine on the next loop).
+(else it will run the coroutine on the next loop).

-* `yield(nil)` or `yield(false)`: forget the coroutine
+* `yield(nil)` or `yield(false)`: forget the coroutine, the executor will not
+  run it.

-* `yield(true)` or `yield"ready"`: run the corroutine again as soon as possible.
+* `yield(true)`: run the corroutine again as soon as possible.
   * Should prevent the executor loop from sleeping.
   * Equivalent to: `LAP_READY[coroutine.running()] = true; coroutine.yield()`